spencerhcheng/holberton-system_engineering-devops/w1/d2/lecture_notes.md

 *  `Do you want to go to the store?`
 *  `Why did the sun set?`

+A good way to know if something is a conditional or not is to ask yourself if you can respond to it with "yes" or "no".

 ### if statements
 Conditionals are primarily utilized within `if-then` statements.
 The basic structure is: